Assembling the 3D Birdhouse

 • Remember that polymer clay will never burn, as long as it's baked at the correct temperature.
 When in doubt, bake your creations several times.
 There's no harm in baking three or four times as you add details.
 This ensures that you won't crush or smudge any details or the roof as you work with your tiny birdhouses.

-• Baking super glue may release toxic fumes, but it's really only a concern if you're baking a lot of glue.
+• Baking regular super glue may release toxic fumes.
+Since only a small amount of glue is being baked, you may find the fumes produced to be negligible.
 As always, do not bake food in the oven at the same time your clay pieces are curing.
 These tiny birdhouses don't require much glue, so the main concern is your glue bonds deteriorating with heat.
 Super glue bonds will weaken in the oven.
 Adding liquid clay, solid clay, or bakeable adhesive to the joints on the inside of your house will ensure that your clay pieces will stay together, and your birdhouses will be very durable.

 • If you'd like to avoid using superglue all together, make sure you're using firm clay that won't warp as you work with it.
 Your uncured house pieces may be assembled with a little bit of bakeable adhesive or liquid clay, or they may just be sticky enough to not need adhesive at all.
 You'll just have to play an experiment to find out what works best for you.